Priscaruso/Desafios-DIO/README.md

 desafio_numeros_pares.py: A challenge thats asks the user to enter a positive integer value (x) and shows the even numbers from 0 to x, including x if is the case.

+Desafio_folha_de_pagamento.py: A task that wants you to create a code that shows the number of the employee and its corresponding salary.
+The user enters the number of the employee, the worked hours and how much it receives per worked hour.